tvdstaaij/nocto/README.md

 * Services can depend on certain other services (e.g. plugin manager service requiring persistent storage for keeping track of enabled plugins).
 * Plugins do not depend on other plugins.

-## Available plugins

-* `echo`: Simple example plugin implementing an `/echo <message>` command.
-* `googlesuggest`: Shows Google search suggestions with `/suggest <query>`.
-* `ircbridge`: Allows you to link IRC channels and Telegram groups, relaying messages and events in one or both directions.
-Supports multiple IRC servers and bridge routes.
-* `trace`: Logs properties of every incoming message to ease plugin development.

-Currently, the only way to enable plugins is to add them to the `autoEnabled` list in the bot configuration.
-In the future it will be possible to interactively enable/disable/reload plugins from Telegram.

-## Developing new plugins

-Plugins have their own directory in `plugins` and at least an executable file `plugins/my_plugin/my_plugin.js`.
-They can optionally have a `config.json` and/or an NPM `package.json` in the same directory.
-For now, reference the annotated `plugins/echo` as an example plugin (although this is not the only possible style for writing plugins).
-Your plugin can have its own dependencies, submodules and data files if necessary.

-## Logging

-Logging is realized with `log4js` and defaults to dumping all messages except debug information to standard output and daily rotating files.
-Logging behavior can be customized in your local configuration file.
-Refer to the [log4js documentation][1] for further details.

 [1]: https://github.com/nomiddlename/log4js-node#configuration